cloudrex/pocket/README.md

     message: "Fortune favors the brave."
 });

+// Apply the update's changes onto the database. item.put();

-// Sync the item from the database. item.sync();
+// Sync (load) the item from the database. item.sync();
 ```